rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 This mod can be safely disabled or unsubscribed at any time.

+To receive an invitation to the Discord server for mod discussion, go to:  [https://discord.gg/HTav7ARPs2](https://discord.gg/HTav7ARPs2)

 # Possible Future Enhancements
 Here are some possible future enhancements that were thought about during development but not included initially:
 - Allow the player to locate buildings for selected resources by showing an icon above each building.